esciencecenter-digital-skills/python-intermediate-development-tno/episodes/12-virtual-environments.md

-is update the contents of the `requirements.txt` file accordingly by re-issuing `pip freeze` command and propagate the updated `requirements.txt` file to your collaborators via your code sharing platform (e.g. GitHub).
+is update the contents of the `requirements.txt` file accordingly by re-issuing `pip freeze` command and propagate the updated `requirements.txt` file to your collaborators via your code sharing platform (e.g. GitLab).

 :::::::::::::::::::::::::::::::::::::  testimonial